spinframework/skips/proposals/00x-azure-workload-identity/README.md

 The `workloadIdentity` field has the following structure:

+- `workloadIdentity`: Configuration for Workload Identity
+  - `serviceAccountName`: The name of the Kubernetes service account to use for workload identity.
-- `providers`: A map of cloud providers and their configurations
+  - `providerMetadata`: A map of cloud provider-specific configuration.

+The Azure provider metadata has the following structure:

-  - `azure`: Configuration specific to Azure Workload Identity
+- `azure`: true | false
-    - `clientId`: The client ID of the user-assigned managed identity in Azure.
-Validation in the operator will be done to ensure the client ID is a valid UUID.
-The operator should have a clear error message if the client ID is invalid.

 When this field is configured, the operator will:
-1. Create a Kubernetes service account with the appropriate Azure Workload Identity annotations
-2. Add the required labels for Azure Workload Identity

-When this field is updated, the operator will:
-1. Update the service account with the new client ID
-2. Update the deployment to use the new service account
+1. Mutate the deployment to use the workload identity service account
+2. Label the pod with Azure Workload Identity annotations

 Here's an example of a SpinApp using Azure Workload Identity (some fields are omitted for brevity):
 ```yaml